CrayLabs/SmartSim/doc/orchestrator.rst

 simulation with high inference performance demands (necessitating a co-located deployment), along with an analysis and visualization workflow connected to the simulation (requiring a standard orchestrator).
-In the following sections, we simulate a simple version of this use case.
+In the following example, we simulate a simple version of this use case.

 The example is comprised of two script files:

 * The :ref:`Application Script<The Application Script>`
-* The :ref:`Experiment Script<The Experiment Script>`
+* The :ref:`Experiment Driver Script<The Experiment Driver Script>`

+**The Application Script Overview:**
+In this example, the application script is a python file that contains instructions to complete computational tasks.
+Applications are not limited to Python and can also be written in C, C++ and Fortran.
+This script specifies creating a Python SmartRedis client for each standard orchestrator and a colocated orchestrator.
+We use the clients to request data from both standard databases, then transfer the data to the colocated database.
+The application file is launched by the experiment driver script through a ``Model`` stage.

-**The Application Script demonstrates:**
+**The Application Script Contents:**

 1. Connecting SmartRedis clients within the application to retrieve tensors from the standard databases to store in a colocated database.
+Details in section:
+   :ref:`Initialize the Clients<Initialize the Clients>`.

+**The Experiment Driver Script Overview:**
+The experiment driver script holds the stages of the workflow and manages their execution through the ``Experiment`` API.
+We initialize an Experiment
+at the beginning of the Python file and use the ``Experiment`` to iteratively create, configure and launch computational kernels on the system through the `slurm` launcher.
+In the driver script, we use the ``Experiment`` to create and launch a ``Model`` instance that runs the application.

-**The Experiment Script demonstrates:**
+**The Experiment Driver Script Contents:**

 1. Launching two standard Orchestrators with unique identifiers.
-2. Creating a colocated model (launches one colocated Orchestrator) with a unique identifier that inherits the application script.
+Details in section:
+   :ref:`Launch Multiple Orchestrators<Launch Multiple Orchestrators>`.
+2. Launching the application script with a co-located database.
+Details in section:
+   :ref:`Initialize a Colocated Model<Initialize a Colocated Model>`.
 3. Connecting SmartRedis clients within the driver script to send tensors to standard Orchestrators for retrieval within the application.
+Details in section:
+   :ref:`Create Client Connections to Orchestrators<Create Client Connections to Orchestrators>`.

+Setup and run instructions can be found :ref:`here<How to Run the Example>`

 The Application Script
 ----------------------
-To store and retrieve data to and from databases during the course of an application, you must initialize multiple SmartSim clients (SmartRedis).
+Applications interact with the databases through a SmartRedis client.
 In this section, we write an application script to demonstrate how to connect SmartRedis clients in the context of multiple